bogakumarswami123/Employee-management-using-MEAN-Stack/README.md

-##In backend_employee-management folder we have install node modules
+##In backend_employee-management folder we have install node modules and express.js

+command to install a express.js in your system globally

+npm install express -g

+//navigate to a project directory

+cd backend_employee-management

-//command
+//command for node modules

 npm install